cycleccc/docs/docs/en/guide/editor-config.md

 ## customCopy

-Custom paste can modify the editor's paste results.
+Custom copy can modify the editor's copy results.

 ```ts
 import { IDomEditor } from '@wangeditor-next/editor'